Much-changed Millwey Rise serve up superb all-round shift against high-flying Elmore

 Millwey Rise’s Macron League Division Four meeting with Elmore seemed to be a foregone conclusion!

-Here was a contest between table-topping Elmore and the basement side Millwey Rise with an eleven taking to the Cloakham Lawn pitch that was made up of two regular players, one new player, plus eight of the club’s reserve team.
-Surely there would be a one-sided fixture with only one outcome?
+Here was a contest between table-topping Elmore and the basement-side Millwey Rise with an eleven taking to the Cloakham Lawn pitch that was made up of two regular players, one new player, plus eight of the club’s reserve team.
+Surely it would be a one-sided fixture with only one outcome?
 But no!
 That was most certainly not what transpired!

 Elmore started full of confidence making the Millwey defence, ably led by new signing Matty Hall, work overtime to keep them at bay.